 Module one introduces the concept of water footprint and the field of Water Footprint Assessment for those new to the issue.
 Module two explains how and why water management needs to be viewed from a global perspective and includes an introduction to virtual water flows.
 Modules three and four explain how Water Footprint Assessment can be used to inform strategy and policy – it uses specific examples to illustrate how the approach has worked in a variety of circumstances.
 The fifth module provides guidance on project scoping and on clarifying a project’s goals, and ways in which to identify sources of data to calculate the footprint of the relevant processes for the study.
 It then guides participants through a sustainability assessment and how to identify priority actions.

-Experts: Dr. Ashok Chapagain (Senior Professor University of Free State, ex-Science Director, Water Footprint Network), Dr. ir.
-Alejandro Galindo and Bunyod Holmatov (Water Footprint Researchers, University of Twente).
+Experts: Prof. Dr. Ashok Chapagain (Senior Professor University of Free State, ex-Science Director, Water Footprint Network) and dr. Bunyod Holmatov (Water Footprint Researcher, University of Twente).

 This course is intended for those interested in how Water Footprint Assessment can inform decisions taken by governments, multi-lateral development institutions, the public, private and finance sectors, and non-governmental organisations.
 There are no prerequisites for the course – it is suitable for all sectors that are concerned with sustainable water management and water stewardship and are interested in using the approach and tools in research or to influence decisions.

 It is ideal for those wanting a flexible way of learning the basic foundations of Water Footprint Assessment and offers the advantages of studying at one’s own pace, around other commitments and without travel.
 As a foundation course, it can serve as a primer for those planning to attend the intensive Global Water Footprint Standard training course.

 Registration will open soon!
 A link will be provided here.